TDCShep/Project-MOOST-/README.md

 To-do list:
 * Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _In Progress_

 ## Inspiration
 Add here credits.
-Project inspired by..., based on...
+Project inspired by Jason Fox's book 'Battle Scars' in which he talks about his battle with mental health and his journey learning to manage it.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@TSCShep] - feel free to contact me!